 Toledo can be surprisingly affordable, and it's just a two-hour drive west of Cleveland, on the western part of Lake Erie.
 Learn why this city is called the Glass Capital of the country at the Toledo Museum of Art, where you'll see thousands of glass art pieces.

 Stroll around historic neighborhoods like the Old West End, featuring late 19th century structures—including Victorian, Queen Anne, and other architectural styles—spread among 25 city blocks.
 Don't miss lovely parks such as The R. A. Stranahan Arboretum on the west side of Toledo, a relaxing preserve with lawns, ponds, ornamental trees, natural woods, and more.

 Visiting Cedar Point, one of America's favorite amusement parks, can get expensive.
-However, Ohio's north central region (and Sandusky, about an hour west of Cleveland) have a number of fun and interesting things to do that are free or inexpensive.
+However, Ohio's north-central region (and Sandusky, about an hour west of Cleveland) have a number of fun and interesting things to do that are free or inexpensive.
 For a unique experience, head to see some Ice Age remnants: The world's largest accessible glacial grooves, found on the north side of Kelleys Island.

 The Merry-Go-Round Museum is a fun place to take the kids, boasting a great carousel and carousel animal collection.
 Winery tours and tastings on the central Ohio Lake Erie coastline and Lake Erie Islands are free or cheap.
 The lake's coastline also has many public access beaches like East Harbor State Park, where you can have a picnic or hike, along with the dog-friendly Catawba Island State Park.